Skip to Main Content

 Clinical Signs & Symptoms of Hookworm Infections in Dogs

-Hookworms in dogs can cause intestinal or stomach upset as their main symptoms.
-You may also notice other more visible symptoms:
+Hookworms in dogs can cause intestinal or stomach upset as their primary symptoms.
+You may also notice other more visible signs:

 • Dry, dull coat